openziti/ziti-doc/docfx_project/ziti/manage/pki.md

 The Ziti Controller has three distinct sections related to PKI: `identity`, `edge.api.identity`, `edge.enrollment.signingCert`.
 The `edge.api.identity` configuration section is optional and is provided to allow the external
-ReST-based endpoint to present a certificate that is different than the one configured in the identity section.
+REST endpoint to present a certificate that is different than the one configured in the identity section.

 Connections to the Ziti Controller are considered valid if the certificate presented during connection is signed by a trust anchor declared within the identity.ca configuration or if the certificate presented is signed by the certificate